viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 This code:

 - Checks the length (`len`) of the `detections` variable.
-- Raises a `data.ErrNoCaptureToStore` error if `len` is equal to `0` to signify that the data management service was not the caller.
+- Raises a `data.ErrNoCaptureToStore` error if `len` is equal to `0` to signify that the data management service is not the caller.

 {{% /tab %}}
 {{< /tabs >}}